 - Sending or showing code that you’ve written to someone, possibly a classmate, so that he or she might help you identify and fix a bug, provided you properly cite the help.

 - Submitting the same or similar work to this course that you have submitted previously to this course, CS50 AP, or CS50x.

-- Turning to the course’s heads for help or receiving help from the course’s heads during quizzes or the exam.
+- Turning to the course’s heads for help or receiving help from the course’s heads during quizzes.